 Allan Border was born in 1955 in Sydney and was Australian captain.
 He still has the world record for the greatest number of uninterrupted test matches.
 He also had the record, at the time, for the most runs in test matches at 11174 in 156 tests.
 He was also one of the most prolific hitters of centuries with 27 in test matches.
 He also took 39 wickets with an average of 39.10.

 Shaun Pollock is a South African medium fast bowler who is well known for his accuracy and reliability.
 He is also an outstanding batsman who has scored over 3406 runs in 100 test matches with an average of 31.24.
 He has taken 395 wickets at an average of 23.25.
-He is South Africa’s most prodigious wicket-taker in both one-day internationals and test matches.
+Shaun is also a good tennis player.

 Viv Richards is one of the all-time greats of West Indian cricket.
 He was a very successful captain to one of the best West Indian sides ever.
 He was a powerful batsman and scored an average of 50.23, scoring 8450 runs in 121 matches.
 He only lost eight matches in the 50 that he captained.